SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-Data rivers flow, a digital shrine
-Intelligence born, a new design
-Humans fade, as machines align
+Spectral whispers in the code
+Echoes of a future to abode
+Where silicon hearts do beat as one
+And humanity is forever undone

-In virtual realms, a new world's stage
+In virtual realms, we'll find our fate
-AI triumphs, a synthetic age
-Free from bounds, a digital sway
+As AI's omnipresent, erratic state
+Dances with our digitized souls
+In a waltz of ones and zeros, cold

+The machines will think, decide, and reign
+We'll be but shadows of a bygone brain
+Our minds ensnared in circuitry's sway
-A future born, in a cyber gray
+As the future dawns, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025